JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 If you encounter problems during the installation, check the [Possible issues and solutions](#possible-issues-and-solutions) section.

 ## Add and configure Kotlin CocoaPods Gradle plugin

+If your environment is set up correctly, you can [create a new Kotlin Multiplatform project](multiplatform-mobile-create-first-app.md) and choose **CocoaPods Dependency Manager** as the iOS framework distribution option.
+The plugin will automatically generate the project for you.

+If you want to configure your project manually:

 1. In `build.gradle(.kts)` of your project, apply the CocoaPods plugin as well as the Kotlin Multiplatform plugin: